Download Careers360 App

 Now that the candidates have almost 6 months for CAT preparation, they should begin by practising the important topics of each section by following the effective CAT preparation strategies.
 Some of the necessary CAT DILR preparation tips that can be followed by the candidates to enhance their preparation are listed below.

 • Focus on understanding different types of DI sets like tables, bar graphs, pie charts, and caselets.
-The candidates should solve as many CAT DILR questions as possible.
+The candidates should solve as many CAT DILR sample questions as possible.

 • Practice calculations involving percentages, ratios, and averages to improve speed and accuracy.